Windows PC Tuning: Solid State Drives (SSDs)

 - Make sure that the SSD size is large enough so that there is plenty of spare capacity for rewrites – at least 25% spare is required.

-- SSDs with large capacities have longer life spans compared to the smaller SSDs.
+- SSDs with large capacities have a longer life span compared to the smaller SSDs.

 - Make sure that particularly active system files are removed from the SSD.